 The word night in the text refers to more than just one night but can represent a season of darkness.
 “But after you have suffered a little while the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you” (1 Peter 5:10).
 Your night season is almost over and the light of daybreak is coming.
 Your suffering is coming to an end and God will restore, strengthen, confirm and establish you.

 The devil will not be allowed to continually oppress God’s people and God will drive out the enemies of oppression and fear.
-There are doors of sorrow, weeping and hardship that God is getting ready to shut.
-He will open doors of restoration, freedom, celebration and joy.
+There are doors of sorrow, weeping and hardship that are being shut.
+God will open doors of restoration, freedom, celebration and joy.